-- 9.1.4 Site demolition activities shall include removal of all surface obstructions not intended to be incorporated into final site design.
+- 9.1.1 Based upon the data collected from the Foster and Ortega sites, and from a geotechnical engineering standpoint, it is our opinion that the site is suitable for the proposed construction of improvements at the site as planned, provided the preliminary recommendations contained in this report are incorporated into the project design and construction.
+A complete geotechnical investigation with drilling, soil sampling, laboratory testing, and engineering analysis should be performed prior to finalize the recommendations provided herein. - 9.1.2 Site demolition activities shall include removal of all surface obstructions not intended to be incorporated into final site design.
 In addition, underground buried structures and/or utility lines encountered during demolition and construction should be properly removed and the resulting excavations backfilled with Engineered Fill.
 It is suspected that possible demolition activities of the existing structures may disturb the upper soils.
-After demolition activities, it is recommended that disturbed soils be removed and/or recompacted. - 9.1.5 Some of the upper soils within the project site are identified primarily as clayey sand and sandy clay.
-The clayey soils exhibit a slightly moderate swell potential and are subject to volumetric changes if moisture contents vary.
+After demolition activities, it is recommended that disturbed soils be removed and/or recompacted. - 9.1.3 The clayey soils exhibit a slightly moderate swell potential and are subject to volumetric changes if moisture contents vary.
 The clayey soil, in its present condition, possess hazards to construction in terms of possible post-construction movement of the foundations and floor systems if no mitigation measures are employed.
 The estimated swell pressures of the clayey material may cause movement affecting slabs and brittle exterior finishes.
-Accordingly, measures are considered necessary to reduce anticipated soil movement. - 9.1.6 To minimize the potential soil movement due to expansive soil conditions, it is recommended that the upper 18 inches of soil beneath the required granular aggregate subbase within slab on grade and exterior flatwork areas be removed and replaced with Non-Expansive Engineered Fill meeting the requirements of section 9.4.
+Accordingly, measures are considered necessary to reduce anticipated soil movement. - 9.1.4 To minimize the potential soil movement due to expansive soil conditions, it is recommended that the upper 18 inches of soil beneath the required granular aggregate subbase within slab on grade and exterior flatwork areas be removed and replaced with Non-Expansive Engineered Fill meeting the requirements of section 9.4.
 Other than complete soil replacement, mitigation measures will not eliminate post-construction soil movement, but will reduce the soil movement.
 Success of the mitigation measures will depend on the thoroughness of the contractor and developer in dealing with the soil conditions.
-In any event, the developer should be aware that some soil movement is to be expected. - 9.1.7 Based on the subsurface conditions at the site and the anticipated structural loading, we anticipate that the proposed buildings may be supported using conventional shallow foundations provided that the recommendations presented herein are incorporated in the design and construction of the project. - 9.1.8 SALEM shall review the project grading and foundation plans prior to final design submittal to assess whether our recommendations have been properly implemented and evaluate if additional analysis and/or recommendations are required.
-If SALEM is not provided plans and specifications for review, we cannot assume any responsibility for the future performance of the project. - 9.1.9 SALEM shall be present at the site during site demolition and preparation to observe site clearing/demolition, preparation of exposed surfaces after clearing, and placement, treatment and compaction of fill material. - 9.1.10 SALEM's observations should be supplemented with periodic compaction tests to establish substantial conformance with these recommendations.
-Moisture content of footings and slab subgrade should be tested immediately prior to concrete placement.
-SALEM should observe foundation excavations prior to placement of reinforcing steel or concrete to assess whether the actual bearing conditions are compatible with the conditions anticipated during the preparation of this report.
+In any event, the developer should be aware that some soil movement is to be expected. - 9.1.5 Based on the subsurface conditions at the site and the anticipated structural loading, we anticipate that the proposed buildings may be supported using conventional shallow foundations provided that the recommendations presented herein are incorporated in the design and construction of the project.